opendaylight/sfc/docs/specs/directional-dpl.rst

   interfaces.
 * Update odl-openflow-renderer processor and surrounding utilities to use the proper data plane locator based on the direction of the path.
+* Update provider to set the reverse flag on reverse rendered service paths.
 * Update the shell command for service functions and service function forwarders to display the associations between them.
+* Update CSIT Full Deploy to use new Logical SFF configuration model.
 * Update the user & developer guide to document directional data plane locators.
 * Update the user & developer guide to reflect the new Logical SFF configuration model.

 Dependencies
 ============